autolab/Autolab/docs/docker-compose.md

 The Autolab Docker Compose installation is a fast and easy production-ready installation and deployment method.
 It uses a MySQL database for the Autolab deployment, and comes with SSL support.
 This is now the preferred way of installing Autolab.

-The Docker Compose installation method is relatively new and so you may likely run into issues.
-If you are stuck or find issues with the installation process please join our Slack [here](https://autolab-slack.herokuapp.com/) and let us know and we will try our best to help.
+If you are stuck or find issues with the installation process you can either file an issue on our Github repository, or join our Slack [here](https://autolab-slack.herokuapp.com/) and let us know and we will try our best to help.
 Also see the [debugging](#debugging) section for tips on how to diagnose problems.

 ## Installation
 First ensure that you have Docker and Docker Compose installed on your machine.
 See the official [Docker docs](See https://docs.docker.com/install/) for the installation steps.